Thursday, August 21, 2025

 Apparently, My Chickens Live in Poverty

 So you can imagine my reaction when I stumbled upon an article about a horse barn done up like a luxury hotel lobby.
-Brick walkway—laid in a herringbone pattern, naturallycrisp white walls, ebony-stained trim, and chandeliers.
+Brick walkway, laid in a herringbone pattern (naturally), crisp white walls, ebony-stained trim, and chandeliers.
 A whole row of chandeliers, twinkling above the stalls like the horses were hosting a gala.
-Because apparently, these days, your horses need mood lighting while they kick holes in the walls and redecorate their stalls with hay and poop.
+Because apparently, these days, your horses need mood lighting while they kick holes in the walls and smear poop everywhere.

-Back at my farm, the barn floor is plain wood—sealed with Blackjack 57 and topped with pine shavings.
+Back at my farm, the barn floor is plain wood, sealed with Blackjack 57, and topped with pine shavings.
 My lighting?
 Bare bulbs, exposed fixtures, no frills.
-They flip on when I hit the switch, and that’s good enough for me.
+They come on when I flip the switch, and that’s good enough for me.
 No one’s throwing a cocktail party out there.
 My sheep think tipping over their water bucket is the height of entertainment.
-If I hung flowers in their pen, I’d come back to bare stems and zero apologies.
+If I hung flowers in their pen, I'd come back to bare stems and zero apologies.

 I admire folks who style their barns like magazine spreads.
 I truly do.
 They’re creative.
 Dedicated.
 Probably exhausted.
 Me?
 I’m just trying to keep the barn swept, the grass mowed before I lose a chicken in it, and the animals fed before they stage a revolt.